claudiocandio/Garmin-WatchCLC/README.md

 This is the Watch Face I'm using for my Garmin Fenix 6 Sapphire.

-At the moment it has a few configuration options I like, but it may change in the future.
+At the moment it is compatible with all Fenix/Quatix 6 devices and it has a few configuration options I like, this may change in the future.

 <img src="resources/images/WatchCLC1.png" width="50%">